Falling Up (film): Home media

 First shown on the Showtime network, the film has a TV-14 rating for American television.

-The film was released on Region 4 DVD in September 2009 under the alternate title as The Golden Door, with an M advisory.
+The film was released on Region 4 DVD in September 2009 under the alternate title The Golden Door, with an M advisory.

 Falling Up was released on Region 1 DVD in January 2010 without an MPAA rating.
 The Region 2 DVD was released in March 2010 with a 12 certificate.

 Reviewer Amy Longsdorf wrote that although the film is predictable, "this modest charmer has a surprising delicacy and old-fashioned humanity" and is worth watching at home.

 Locations

 The exterior of the apartment building used in the movie is at 1215 5th Avenue, between 101st and 102nd Streets, just above Mt.
 Sinai Hospital.
 The Maine Monument at the entrance to Central Park at Merchants' Gate is also featured in one dog walking scene in the movie.